Where is this walk?

 Newlands Round

-A fine walk along good paths with outstanding views, the Newlands Round covers three main Wainwrights but can be extended to two more.
+A fine walk along good paths with outstanding views, the Newlands Round covers three main Wainwrights but can be extended to include two more.

 The Walk

 Whenever I walk the Newlands Round the name of the book “How Green is my Valley” comes to mind.
 Without doubt Newlands is one of the prettiest of the Lakeland valleys with its lush green fields and attractive farmsteads.
 The valley is also less imposing than many others such as Buttermere, with its steep flanks and high craggy fells.
-The fells around Newlands are still steep but softer and grassier than those to the west and south.
+The fells around Newlands are still steep (and can feel relentless) but softer and grassier than those to the west and south.
 The graceful profile of the mountains of the Newlands Round makes for some great walking territory.

 Recommend